Freddie Prinze Jr.: Television and film

 He played Fred Jones in the 2002 live-action film version of the popular cartoon Scooby-Doo, and reprised the role in the 2004 sequel, Scooby-Doo 2: Monsters Unleashed, both alongside his wife Sarah Michelle Gellar and along with Matthew Lillard and Linda Cardellini.
 He guest starred on the popular NBC show Friends as a sensitive male nanny named Sandy on the series' 200th episode.
 He took the role of Sandy after Tom Hanks could not do it due to scheduling.
 He also appeared as Donny Crane, a character believed to be Denny Crane's son in the ABC legal drama-comedy Boston Legal.
 Prinze starred in his own television sitcom, titled Freddie.
 The sitcom is said to depict some actual events from his life, and was cancelled after one season in May 2006.
 He guest starred on George Lopez for a crossover with Freddie.
 In 2004, Prinze accepted a special award from TV Land on behalf of his late father.
 He thanked his father's former co-star Della Reese for her continued advice and support.
 In 2006, he lent his voice to the character of Pi in the animated film Shark Bait.
 Also in 2007, he lent his voice to the character of Rick in Happily N'Ever After along with his wife Gellar, Wallace Shawn, Andy Dick, George Carlin, and Sigourney Weaver.
 In 2008, he auditioned for Jigsaw in Punisher: War Zone, but was not given the part at the decision of Lionsgate Studios.
 He later was the voice of the titular character in the animated movie Delgo.
 In 2010, Prinze guest starred on Psych as Dennis, a grade school friend of Shawn Spencer and Burton Guster.
 In March 2019, Prinze was cast as Nancy Drew's father, Carson Drew, in The CW mystery pilot Nancy Drew, but was later replaced by Scott Wolf.
 He also voiced the future version of Tim and Jim Possible in the Kim Possible movie Kim Possible: A Sitch in Time.

-In March 2009, it was announced that Prinze had signed on to star as Bradley, aka Ultimatum, in the ABC show No Heroics, a U.S. remake of the British show of the same name.
+In March 2009, it was announced that Prinze had signed on to star as Bradley, aka Ultimatum, in the ABC show No Heroics, an American remake of the British show of the same name.
 The show was not picked up, but Prinze was cast as a series regular for the eighth season of the television show 24; he played Cole Ortiz, a new CTU operative.
 In 2021, Prinze joined the reboot of Punky Brewster on Peacock, playing the title character's ex-husband.